-Option Exercises and Stock Vested in Fiscal 2017
+Option Exercises and Stock Vested in Fiscal 2018

-The following table provides information on the exercises of options and vesting of restricted stock units during fiscal 2017 for each of our named executive officers.
-No other equity awards vested or were exercised during fiscal 2017.
+The following table provides information on the exercises of options and vesting of restricted stock units during fiscal 2018 for each of our named executive officers.
+No other equity awards granted to our named executive officers vested or were exercised during fiscal 2018.